THE TWELVE COMMANDMENTS – TEN OF MOSES, AND TWO MORE

 © March 2018, L.D.
 Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 The Ten Commandments of Moses are basic rules of behavior.
 In fact, they are the basis for modern Western civilization.

 Please do not be confused about this.
 Western civilization is based upon the principles found in the Hebrew Bible, among which are the Ten Commandments given to Moses about 3500 years ago.
 For an earlier set of similar laws, read The Seven Laws Of The Children Of Noah.

 THEMES OF THIS ARTICLE

 1. The Twelve Commandments are a set of common sense rules that are extremely important for everyone today.
 They are not a “religion”, as some believe.
-However, they are the basis for the Hebrew and Christian legal systems that today govern most Western nations.

 2. The Twelve Commandments are about loving others properly.
 They are not just prohibitions and “rules”.
 They also may help us understand the grand plan of the Universe and how we fit into it, so that we may live happily.